NavnathGit/git-open-pull-request-monitor-v1/README.md

 https://hub.docker.com/repository/docker/navanthd/git-open-pull-request-monitor

-Image: navanthd/git-open-pull-request-monitor:v1
+Image: navanthd/git-open-pull-request-monitor:v2

-Step 2:  Skip this step if you download the in-built image Open Terminal on your machine, navigate to the folder where you have kept source code from above repository
+Step 2:  Skip this step if you download the in-built image Open Terminal on your machine, navigate to the folder where you have kept source code from above repository.
+Run below command to buuild new image.

-docker build -t git-open-pull-request-monitor-slim-v1 .
+docker build -t git-open-pull-request-monitor:v1 .

 Step 3: